amsterdam-hcml/amsterdam-hcml.github.io/_includes/assignment.md

 The panel discussions will be during the lab sessions on **November 7 and 14**.
 You are expected to be present for the entire lab session your group is scheduled in, not doing so may impact your grade.

-Make sure to submit your discussion preparation notes (as a PDF file) on Canvas \- not submitting the notes may result in a failing grade.
+Make sure to submit your team's discussion preparation notes (as a PDF file) on Canvas \- not submitting the notes may result in a failing grade.

 **Objective:**